open62541/open62541/README.md

 open62541
 =========

 open62541 (http://open62541.org) is an open source and free implementation of OPC UA (OPC Unified Architecture). open62541 is a C-based library that contains all the necessary tools to set up a dedicated OPC UA server, to integrate OPC UA-based communication into existing applications (linking with C++ projects [is possible](examples/server.cpp)), or to create an OPC UA client.
+The library is distributed as a single pair of [header](http://open62541.org/open62541.h) and [source](http://open62541.org/open62541.c) files, that can be easily dropped into you project.
 An example server and client implementations can be found in the [/examples](examples/) directory or further down on this page.

 open62541 is licensed under the LGPL + static linking exception.
 That means **open62541 can be freely used also in commercial projects**, although changes to the open62541 library itself need to be released under the same license.
 The server and client implementations in the [/examples](examples/) directory are in the public domain (CC0 license).
 They can be used under any license and changes don't have to be published.